deeksha7chauhan/NeetCode150Practice/README.md

 #**PIVOT** Pivot element is always an element which will have the left and right element greater to it. eg. 10,0,1 **0** is the pivot here.

 #**Binary Search** always applied to a sorted array. time complexity to `O(log N)`

+//nitialization means creating the object in memory before using it.

+//creating an empty dictionary that you can start adding keys and values to.